 Merados Goldwind eyed the small pale skinned Asura with a calculating gaze.
-The Asura for his part ignored the large human and focused on shuffling a deck of cards in his surprisingly dexterous child sized hands.
-As he shuffled the deck he drew no small amount of attention from the other parishioners of the pub.
+In the background muffled conversations droned, punctured by the tinkling of glassware.
+The Asura for his part ignored the large human and focused on shuffling a deck of cards in his tiny, but surprisingly dexterous hands.
+As he shuffled the deck he drew no small amount of attention from the other parishioners.
 Asura were not unheard of in Ascalon, but few if any Ascaloneans had actually seen one.
 Most news of the arrogant race came from stories told by Dwarven traders.

 In person, Merados decided, the Asura were somewhat less impressive than the stories had led him to believe.
 The Apothecary, as this one call himself, was no taller than a six year old child, with an oblong head, floppy ears, gigantic yellow eyes and short limbs.
 He looked more like a child’s toy brought to life than the brilliant scientist he claimed to be.